JonAbrams/synth/_src/tutorial/_tutorial.md

 To start it in production mode (where all the assets are minified and concatenated) run `synth prod` or run `synth server` with the environment variables _NODE_ENV_ set to "production".

-You can specify the port that the server will listen to by setting the _PORT_ environment variable or by using the _-p_ flag, e.g. `-p 3001`.
+You can specify the port that the server will listen to by setting the _PORT_ environment variable or by using the _-p_ flag, e.g. `synth s -p 3001`.
 3000 is the default port.

 <div id="populate-db"></div>
 ## Pre-populate the DB